UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 You can use `cd /` to go to the 'root' directory and `cd ~` to go to your home directory.

-## creating, moving and removing files and directories
+## Creating, moving and removing files and directories
 For creating, moving and removing files and directories you need the following commands: `mkdir` (create directory), `cp` (copy files and directories), `mv` (move or rename files and directories) and `rm` (remove files and directories).

 Go to `mydir`